Ballast Water Treatment (BWT) System and different types

 – An atom or a molecule with an unpaired electron is a radical.
 By radiating light of a specific wavelength, titanium dioxide generates active oxygen and hydroxyl radicals (OH radical), which has strong disinfection.

 – In addition, some system uses ultraviolet rays to sterilize.
 Micro-organisms, fungi, etc. may regenerate in the tanks because this treatment system does not use chemicals.
-Therefore, ballast water needs to be treated by the ballast water treatment system again before it is discharged.
+Therefore, ballast water needs to be treated by the BWT system again before it is discharged.

 b) Gas Treatment method